SharpenYourSword/DataScienceLab4Lawyers/README.md

 ## Instructor Led
 The session is designed to be instructor led to answer questions and explain things.

-You can try the material on your own, but it is more notes than step-by-step self-paced.
-Just follow the *checklist.md* and jump back and forth between *outline.md* and *snippets.md* and you will probably learn something.
+You can try the material on your own.
+It is not very step-by-step, however.
+Get set with the **checklist.md**.
+Then jump back and forth between **outline.md** and **snippets.md** and you will probably learn something.
+Tell me how it goes.

 ## Typing is Learning
 The brain has evolved to find and digest patterns from a complicated, busy world.
 You need to feed it those patterns repeatedly to develop a new skill.
 You can't learn to tie your shoes only by watching someone else do it.
 You've got to practice with your own hands.